Stories and Lyrics: The Beatles' Best

 9. “Revolution” (1968)

 In a world that feels just as politically divided today as it was in 1968, so much of the message of “Revolution” hits hard even now.
-Lennon and The Beatles may have written “Revolution” in response to the Vietnam War, but even today, in the midst of our current cultural war, political uncertainty, and social media ranting, I think we all need a little reassurance (and hope) that “it’s gonna be all right.”
+Lennon and The Beatles may have written “Revolution” in response to the Vietnam War, but even today, in the midst of our current culture war, political uncertainty, and social media upheaval, I think we all need a little reassurance (and hope) that “it’s gonna be all right" and that when it comes to violent revolution, destruction, burning the Constitution, or carrying pictures of Chairman Mao "you can count me out."

 8. “Help!”
 (1965)